iamdpsingh/Elevate-Labs-Data-Analytics-Internship-Task-02/README.md

 ---

 ## 📂 Output Folder:
-All charts are saved in the directory: superstore_visuals
+All charts are saved in the directory: /superstore_visuals